conacts/obsidian/123 Graphs and Trees.md

 > **ANS:**
 > ![[Pasted image 20220421133646.png |300]]

-> 1. Suppose we have a complete graph with 17 vertices, what is the sum of the [[123 Linked Lists, Graphs and Trees#Degree of vertex|degrees of all vertices]] for this graph
+> 1. Suppose we have a complete graph with 17 vertices, what is the sum of the [[123 Graphs and Trees#Degree of vertex|degrees of all vertices]] for this graph
-> 	1. Knowing that a complete graph, each vertex has $n-1$ connections, we can use the equation [[123 Linked Lists, Graphs and Trees#Complete Graph|compute num of edges in complete graph]]
+> 	1. Knowing that a complete graph, each vertex has $n-1$ connections, we can use the equation [[123 Graphs and Trees#Complete Graph|compute num of edges in complete graph]]
 > 	2. $$E = \frac{n(n-1)}{2} = \frac{17(17-1)}{2} = 136 \space edges$$
-> 2. Suppose we have an undirected [[123 Linked Lists, Graphs and Trees#Complete Bipartite Graph|complete bipartite graph]] with 22 vertices, what is the maximum number of edges that could exist in this graph
+> 2. Suppose we have an undirected [[123 Graphs and Trees#Complete Bipartite Graph|complete bipartite graph]] with 22 vertices, what is the maximum number of edges that could exist in this graph
 > 	1. A bipartite graph can only connect to verticies in the other subset of the graph.
 We will divide the graph into two pieces, $G_1$ and $G_2$.
 > 	2. $|V(G_1)| = |V(G_2)| = 11$ verticies
 > 	3. Because each edge can connect to the other 11 verticies, we can compute $V(G_1) \cdot V(G_2) = 11 \cdot 11 = 121 \space edges$

 > 1. Suppose we have a complete graph with 13 vertices, what is the sum of the degrees of all vertices for this graph
-> 	1. The [[123 Linked Lists, Graphs and Trees#Degree of vertex|degree of a vertex]] is equal to the number of edges it has.
+> 	1. The [[123 Graphs and Trees#Degree of vertex|degree of a vertex]] is equal to the number of edges it has.
 In a complete graph, each vertex has $n - 1$ edges.
 With 13 verticies, we can compute
 > 		1. $$D(G_c) = n \cdot (n - 1) = 13 \cdot (13 - 1) = 156$$
 > 2. Suppose we have an undirected complete bipartite graph with 18 vertices, what is the maximum number of edges that could exist in this graph
 > 	1. We first set the bipartite graph into two set of verticies, $G_1$ and $G_2$.